-Francois earned a Bachelor’s in History from Columbia University in 2011, a Master’s in Adolescent Special Education from CUNY Hunter College in 2013 and a Master’s in Educational Leadership from the Bank Street Graduate School of Education in 2015.
-She is now a doctoral candidate at Fordham University for a Doctorate in Education.
+Dr. Francois holds a Bachelor’s degree in History from Columbia University (2011), a Master’s in Adolescent Special Education from CUNY Hunter College (2013), a Master’s in Educational Leadership from Bank Street Graduate School of Education (2015), and a Doctorate of Education in Educational Leadership, Administration, and Policy from Fordham University (2025).

 Press release: Coaching Teachers and Inspiring Students Earns a $25,000 Milken Educator Award for Assistant Principal Princess Francois